-Teaching and research interests include employment policy, policy analysis and evaluation, public policy formation, state government and politics.
+Teaching and research interests include employment policy; policy analysis and evaluation; public policy formation; and state government and politics.

 Weiner, Marc D.

-Assistant Research Professor; Associate Director and Faculty Fellow, Bloustein Center for Survey Research ; B.A., Syracuse University (political philosophy); J.D., Widener University; Ph.D., Rutgers University (political science)
+Assistant Research Professor, Faculty Fellow, and Associate Director, Bloustein Center for Survey Research; B.A., Syracuse University (political philosophy); J.D., Widener University; Ph.D., Rutgers University (political science)

-Teaching and research interests include survey research and public opinion analysis; social science and policy analysis research methodology, demography, political parties and elections, and public law.
+Teaching and research interests include survey research and public opinion analysis; public policy and public health analysis; demography and population studies; and political parties, elections, and public law.